A Fundamental Inequality Governing the Rate Coding Response of Sensory Neurons: Implications for mechanisms of sensory transduction

-The inequalities considered above are derived from a theory that is free from the consideration of mechanism.
-However, non-mechanistic theories work hand-in-hand with mechanistic models to help further the understanding of sensory transduction.
-This section is devoted to bridging between these two approaches.
+The inequality was derived from a theory that is free from the consideration of mechanism.
+However, non-mechanistic models can work with mechanistic models to help further the understanding of sensory transduction.
+This section is devoted to bridging between these two approaches with particular application to audition.